 Joan Didion, The Year of Magical Thinking

 -- read her early stuff in the 70s and was fantodded.
-Slouching Towards Bethlehem and Play it as It Lays viewed the world from the point of view of a migraineur: too much light, too much bright emptiness.
+Slouching Towards Bethlehem and Play it as it lays viewed the world from the point of view of a migraineur: too much light, too much bright emptiness.
 Gave me a lifelong distaste for California that was confirmed in spades when I got there.
 LA is an agoraphobe's nightmare: wide wide streets like highways, low buildings on the faraway other side, *too much light, too much sky.* Fortunately Magical Thinking is more New York and thus readable.
 Not identifiable with, because I've never been married to someone for forty years, and losing a spouse is a lot different from losing a parent or a friend.

 Edmund White, Inside a Pearl

 -- another book that makes me want to turn to the east and say, 'I thank thee, Lord, that Thou hast not made me a New York writer.'
-I stan New York as I stan Paris, but I'm not sure I cae for the intellectual class in either of them.
+I stan New York as I stan Paris, but I'm not sure I care for the intellectual class in either of them.

 Burnett, The Secret Garden